igwall/sgit/README.md

 - ✅ Log
 - ✅ Help
 - 🕓 Checkout

-#### Resume :
-This project is a clone like of git, a code versioning tool (and more generally a file versioning tool) made during the month of October 2019.

 #### Installation (manual) :
 > This Scala project use the `sbt assembly` so please make sure that you've installed `sbt` before using it.
 The scala version used is  **2.13.0**